Il Postino: The Postman – “tragedies and small miracles in the mediterranean”

 We need to rewind a little and look at the film on its own merits rather than processing it through this tragic history.
 Adapted from the book Ardiente Paciencia by Antonio Skármeta, Il Postino tells the story of the unassuming Mario Ruoppolo a man lacking self-confidence and the only literate on an Italian island full of illiterate fisherman.
 The film is set in 1950 but given how isolated and lacking in modern accouterments the place is, like running water, it feels outside of time.
 All except one key detail, the event that Radford’s film is pinned on is Pablo Neruda’s exile from Chile – an exile he spends on this unassuming picturesque Mediterranean isle.
 Mario is jobless before the infamous communist poet/politician arrives on the island and he only gets a job as a postman thanks to his arrival, after all an island of illiterates has no need for written mail.
 A slow friendship blossoms with Don Pablo (as Mario calls him) helping his postman win over the affections of the love of his life, Beatrice Russo (Maria Grazia Cucinotta).

 Besides the tragedy of its production, the other way in Il Postino is remembered is as one of the great romances.
 Yes and no, the film is romantic but not in the way you’d expect.
 This is not a boy-meets-girl-with-sagely-advice-from-surrogate-father-figure film, no, its romance blossoms from the flower of friendship.
 When Mario meets Neruda, the already awkward Italian is so lacking in self-confidence that he could barely say hello even if someone else said it first.
 Those early interactions see a level of god-worship, with Mario telling his boss that the island’s most famous resident has an aura about him.
 An aura that doesn’t necessarily fade but it does give life to a friendship born from poetry and how to write metaphors.
-There’s a sequence on the beach which sees the poetic awakening, as it were, of Mario, a pathway that sees him win over Beatrice that is unadulterated chemistry.
+There’s a sequence on the beach which sees the poetic awakening, as it were, of Mario, a pathway that sees him win over Beatrice via unadulterated chemistry.
 And the wooing of Beatrice is refreshingly innocent and chaste.
 Here lies another of the great achievements of The Postman, Philippe Noiret (Neruda) was acting in French and Troisi (Mario) in Italian.
 All there scenes have a magical quality and knowing there was a language barrier in the mix is surely one of the great wonders of cinema.
-Here are two actors giving it everything and they haven’t a clue what the other is saying (they have a script) with Massimo Troisi being one of a select few to be nominated for the best actor Oscar for his work here.
+Here are two actors giving it everything and they haven’t a clue what the other is saying (they have a script).

 Before the two are separated, Neruda asks Mario to record some audio on an old photograph describing the most beautiful thing about his island and all he can awkwardly muster up is the name of the woman who would become his wife, Beatrice Russo.
 With her on his arm and his first true friend gone, he can only think about that which he lost and that is the great romance of this great romantic picture.
 The film doesn’t seem overly concerned with the dynamic between Beatrice and Mario, with much of it happening off-screen.
 This is no boy-meets-girls type job, Il Postino is romantic in a different way.
 And for as many flaws as that presents in the neglect to flesh out more important parties of the supporting cast, it does provide you with one of the more beautiful scenes in an already beautiful picture.